+- a. the parties involved; - b. the action or decision being contested and the date(s) of the alleged incident(s); - c. any applicable university, campus, or unit policy; - d. an explanation of why the action or decision is inappropriate; - e. the remedy sought. - 2.
+Upon receipt of the written formal grievance, the Head will review the request to consider whether the issues merit review under the department grievance policy.
+If the grievance is declined, the Head will notify the student submitting the grievance in writing and explain the decision.
+The Head's decision is final.
+If the grievance is accepted, the Head shall define the subject matter and scope of the issues related to the grievance in a written charge to the grievance committee.
+The charge may, but need not address every allegation contained in the submitted written grievance.
+The charge may also include additional matters that, in the opinion of the Head, warrant investigation.
+The charge shall be provided to the grievance committee, and the parties to the grievance.

-- 1. In General.
-The Dean shall define the subject matter of the review in a written charge.
-The charge may, but need not address every allegation contained in the request for Formal Review.
-The charge may also include additional matters that, in the opinion of the Dean, warrant investigation.
-The charge shall be provided to the Panel, Review Dean (who may or may not be the same person as the Intake Dean), and the Parties to the Grievance. - 2.
-Content.
-The written charge shall also include: - 1.
-The identities of the Panel members and a statement that either party may challenge a Panel member on the grounds of a Conflict of Interest within five (5) business days of receipt of the Written Charge; - 2.
-A statement that both parties may submit any additional materials relevant to the Written Charge that they want considered by the Panel within ten (10) business days of receipt of the Written Charge; and - 3.
-A statement that a Party must make a written request for a meeting with the Panel within ten (10) business days of receipt of the Written Charge if such a meeting is desired, and that the Panel will decide if a meeting is warranted. - 3.
-Conflict of Interest.
-If the Dean believes a legitimate Conflict of Interest exists, the Dean will replace the Panel member as appropriate. - 4.
-Preliminary Review Panel Session(s).
-After the time granted to the Parties to provide additional materials, the Review Dean shall convene the Panel Members to: - 1.
-Review the process, discuss the Written Charge and review the materials received during the Administrative Action and pursuant to IV.C.3;
+The written charge shall also include the identities of the grievance committee members and a statement that either party may challenge a committee member on the grounds of a Conflict of Interest within five (5) business days of receipt of the Written Charge.
+It shall also include a statement that both parties may submit any additional materials relevant to the Written Charge that they want considered by the Committee within ten (10) business days of receipt of the Written Charge.
+It shall also include a statement that a party must make a written request for a meeting with the Committee within ten (10) business days of receipt of the Written Charge if such a meeting is desired, and that the Committee will decide if a meeting is warranted.